dollodart/mod-spec-spectra/readme.md

 conditions.
 For the following it is assumed there is no augmented matrix and only one data matrix is being used.

-1. For the experimental data used, to eliminate noise, several periods of data are taken, and the signal at a given time modulo the period is averaged to reduce the experimental noise.
+1. Average the data over periods to elminate noise.
+Several periods of data should be taken in the experiment, and the signal at a given time modulo the period is averaged to reduce the experimental noise.
 For example, if the period is 2 seconds, and 10 seconds and 5 periods are taken, then the data point at 1.3 seconds is averaged with that at 3.3, 5.3, 7.3, and 9.3 seconds.
-This averaging requires resampling (effectively interpolation) since the data is generally not collected at a frequency which is an integer multiple of the modulation frequency.
+This averaging is improved by upsampling (effectively interpolation) since the data is generally not collected at a frequency which is an integer multiple of the modulation frequency.

-2. Perform a phase-sensitive transform to the phase angle space to obtain a matrix with wavelength as rows and mode number as columns, intensity as entries.
+2. Calculate a phase-sensitive transform to the phase angle space to obtain a matrix with wavelength as rows and mode number as columns, intensity as entries.
+In this implementation only the fundamental mode, the frequency of modulation, is used, but it is possible to analyze also for higher modes in a 3-D array.

-Because some of the further operations require evaluating first and second derivatives, it may be necessary to smooth the data by a method such as spline or Whittaker smoothing.

-3. Evaluate the SVD decomposition of the data matrix.
-If the original data matrix has features with different time variations, that will be preserved in the transform to the phase angle space, and the SVD will give as many distinct components as there are different time varying features in the data matrix.
+3. Calculate the SVD decomposition of the data matrix.
+If the original data matrix has features with different time variations, those differences will be seen in different phases in the phase angle space, and the SVD should give as many components as there are different and differently time varying features in the data matrix.
 Since intermediates and products may not oscillate at the modulation frequency used for the reactants, to first approximation this is the number of chemical species present.
 But the SVD will give a spectrum for each component of arbitrary complexity (number of features), and only discriminates based on time/phase angle variation.
 The SVD decomposition is often written USV^T, and in this case the U matrix has as column vectors are the time/phase angle varying concentrations, the V^T has as column vectors the spectra, and the S has as the diagonal entries the weight of that species to the observed spectroscopic signal.

 4. For each resulting spectrum in the SVD decomposition, make an initial guess for the spectrum of each component by peak assignments in the literature.
 This will be greater than the number of guessed components in the SVD since the component spectrum can be arbitrarily complicated, the only cause of different components being differences in transient response.
-Then initialize the spectrum matrix transpose by stacking the component spectra.
-The SVD decomposition gives the chemical rank by the number of non-zero entries in the diagonal matrix which are above the error tolerance.
+The SVD decomposition gives the chemical rank by the number of non-zero entries in the diagonal matrix which are above the chemical rank tolerance.
 Note S is determined up to a multiplicative constant unless U and V^T are normalized which is relevant when imposing an error tolerance.
-In this implementation the singular values are scaled by the maximum singular value and the spectra matrix from SVD decomposition is used directly as the initial guess for step 5.
+In this implementation the singular values are scaled by the maximum singular value.
+In this implementation, the spectra from SVD with significant singular values are input directly into step 5 without user input.

-5. Perform a MCR-ALS fit on the convoluted data matrix using the component spectrum matrix found in step 4 as an initial guess.
+5. Calculate a decomposition of the data matrix by MCR-ALS using the component spectrum matrix found in step 4 as an initial guess.
 This gives a regressed concentration matrix in addition to the spectrum matrix.
 The concentration matrix has modes as rows and wavelengths